-Sirius is a binary system composed of two stars, Sirius A and Sirius B located in the constellation Canis Major.
+A star is a body similar to the Sun, which shines thanks to nuclear reactions which occur in its center.
+The nearest star is a red dwarf, Proxima Centauri (Alpha Centauri C), located about 4 light years from the Solar System, nearly 250,000 times farther than the Sun.
+Sirius is a binary system made up of 2 stars, Sirius A and Sirius B located in the constellation Canis Major.
 The star Sirius A (α Canis Majoris) is the brightest star in the sky.
-Betelgeuse is a red super giant, one of the largest stars known.
-Its radius is estimated to be about 900 times that of the Sun.
+Betelgeuse is a red super giant, its radius is estimated to be around 900 times that of the Sun.

 There are items on this page